aviaryan/VSCodeNotebook/README.markdown

 <h1 align="center">
-	Sublime Notebook :memo:
+	VSCode Notebook :memo:
 </h1>

 **v1.0**

-Sublime Notebook is an attempt to use Sublime Text as a complete note taking application.
+VSCode Notebook is an attempt to use VSCode as a complete note taking application.

-> Blog post for v0.3.0 (no longer recommended) https://medium.com/aviaryan/b8d846c47905#.hy8alq2ip
+This is just a VS Code port of the popular [SublimeNotebook](https://github.com/aviaryan/SublimeNotebook) project.

 ## Why did you build this? :thinking: